RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

    executing a ``s_trap 2`` instruction.
 -  Allows SIGINT (``ctrl c``) or SIGTERM (``kill -15``) to print wavefront state of aborted GPU dispatches.
--  It is enabled on Vega10 GPUs on ROCm2.9.
+-  It is enabled on Vega10 (since ROCm1.9), Vega20 (since ROCm2.0) GPUs.

 Usage
 *****